Police: Officers shoot suspect in Queens

-JAMAICA, Queens -- Police say an officer shot a suspect in the torso in Queens.
+JAMAICA, Queens (WABC) -- Police say an officer shot a suspect in the torso in Queens.

 It happened just before 10 p.m.
 Sunday on 97th Avenue and Allendale Street in Jamaica.